 The interplay between AI and privacy will continue to evolve rapidly.

-- Your Role: Ultimately, digital privacy is a shared responsibility.
-While companies and governments have a role, your informed choices and proactive habits are essential for protecting your own data.
+- Your Role: Digital privacy is a shared responsibility.
+Your informed choices are essential.

 Conclusion: Taking Control of Your Digital Destiny